 Medicaid eligibility can become complicated when a Trust is used to qualify for Medicaid.
 As a trustee, you will need to be in contact with many different people.
 Please write down the names, phone numbers, and email addresses of the following people:

-Assigned DPA office:
+the following people:

-Office Phone Number:
+Medicaid Caseworker:

-Office E-mail Address:
+Caseworker Phone Number:

-Attorney who wrote the trust:
+Caseworker E-mail Address:

-Phone number and email address:
+Attorney who wrote the trust: Phone number and email address:

 Bank for the Trust Account:

 Trust Bank Account Number:

 Bank Phone Number: